Expatica provides information on Portuguese business culture, hierarchy, negotiations, and business etiquette in Portugal.

 The Portuguese are very thorough and have an eye for detail, which makes them careful and considerate planners.
 Long-term as well as short-term influences and developments are taken into account, while establishing long-term relationships with clients, suppliers, partners, etc. is among most business peoples’ primary objectives.
 Compared to some Northern European countries, the tolerance for change and unconventional solutions in Portugal appears more limited.

 Meetings in Portugal

 Getting down to business takes time.
 Especially at initial meetings, the Portuguese are interested to get to know one another – so try not to rush things!

 Meetings are not about reaching consensus, but rather a forum to voice one’s opinion.
-With only a few exceptions there is no formal protocol during a meeting; everyone is entitled to comment.
+With only a few exceptions there is no formal protocol during a meeting; everyone may comment.
 Agendas are merely used to introduce or raise a topic, yet they do not serve the purpose of a schedule.

 In Portugal it is common to establish a personal relationship with your business partners.
 People prefer to work with someone they know well, whom they respect and whom they trust.
-Hence, face-to-face meetings are clearly preferred over conference calls and emails.
+Hence, face-to-face meetings are preferable over conference calls and emails.

 In contrast to their neighbours on the Iberian Peninsula, the Spanish, people in Portugal use less gesticulation when talking.
 During negotiations, they always remain calm and avoid overly emotional outbursts.

 Due to the hierarchical structure of most companies almost all relevant decisions are made at the top of an organisation and behind closed doors.
 Consultation with lower-ranking staff is perceived as a waste of time.
 The decision-making process usually requires several meetings and different phases of consideration.
 Do not expect definite results instantaneously.